Netflix/security_monkey/docs/dev_setup_osx.rst

 Launch and Configure the WebStorm Editor
 ==========================
-We prefer the WebStorm IDE for developing with Dart: https://www.jetbrains.com/webstorm/
+We prefer the WebStorm IDE for developing with Dart: https://www.jetbrains.com/webstorm/.
+Webstorm requires the JDK to be installed.
+If you don't already have Java and the JDK installed, please download it here: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html.

 In addition to WebStorm, you will also need to have the Dart SDK installed.
 Please download and install the Dart suite (SDK and Dartium) via brew: ::